dafhi/Ray-Tracing-in-one-Weekend---FreeBASIC/ReadMe.txt

 My translation of "Ray Tracing in one Weekend" to FreeBASIC.
 Folders contain "milestone" releases.

-Some of the functions are imported from my 2016 path tracer and are different.
+some of the functions are imported from my 2016 path tracer and are different.

- currently:

-Scattering - my own "metal" which coveres the entire range:  mirror to lambertian
+ - my "metal" coveres the entire mirror-to-lambertian range

-Note:  Glossy scenes look more vibrant compiled under GCC -O 2 or 3
+note:  Glossy scenes look more vibrant compiled under GCC -O 2 or 3